 Interest Rate Risk.
 Interest rate risk is the risk that the securities in the Fund's portfolio will decline in value because of increases in market interest rates.
 Fixed income securities with longer durations tend to be more sensitive to changes in interest rates, usually making them more volatile than debt securities with shorter durations.
 Duration is a measure of a fixed income security's sensitivity to changes in interest rates.
 For every 1% change in interest rates, a bond's price generally changes approximately 1% in the opposite direction for every year of duration.
 For example, if a portfolio of fixed income securities has an average weighted duration of three years, its value can be expected to fall about 3% if interest rates rise by 1%.
 Conversely, the portfolio's value can be expected to rise approximately 3% if interest rates fall by 1%.
 Unlike maturity, which considers only the date on which the final repayment of principal will be made, duration takes account of interim payments made during the life of the security.
 Duration is typically not equal to maturity.
-Interest rates have recently been historically low but have recently increased and may continue to increase. potentially quickly and significantly, thereby heightening the Fund's exposure to the risks associated with rising rates.
-The Fund may take steps to attempt to reduce the exposure of its portfolio to interest rate changes; however, there can be no guarantee that the Fund will take such actions or that the Fund will be successful in reducing the impact of interest rate changes on the portfolio.
-Changes in government intervention may have adverse effects on investments, volatility, and illiquidity in debt markets.
+Interest rates have recently been historically low but have recently increased and may continue to increase, potentially quickly and significantly, thereby heightening the Fund's exposure to the risks associated with rising rates.